RLOpenCatalyst/cc-doc/source/features.rst

 +------------------------------+---------------------------------------------------------+
 | botID                        | BOT ID from catalyst.                                   |
 +------------------------------+---------------------------------------------------------+
-Once the BOT and Event are created need to sync the Botfactory from NeoQA and CC.
+Once the BOT and Event are created need to sync the Botfactory in Catalyst and then CC.

 **Refresh Runbook in CC**